NikilKumaar/Travel-Planner-App/README.md

 - Dotenv - Configuring .env (Environmental Variables) for making private variables
 - JsonWebToken - Authentication & Authorization
 - bcrypt - encrypt & compare passwords
-- braintree - Payments options
+- braintree - Payment functionality

 ## Render Deployed URL

 https://mern-travel-tourism-app.onrender.com/

+The above URL represents BackEnd Deployed URL (Render) and it acts like a live Server and we can make actions in the application.